 - Is the brand measuring the performance of internal processes such as logistics, customer query resolution time and stock replenishment to ensure satisfaction in the customer experience?

 - Are programmes in place to address or improve high priority issues with the customer experience?

 - Is the customer experience reviewed as part of the brand’s planning cycle?

 - Does every employee understand the role that they play in delivering the best customer experience?

 A customer experience map is vital in defining and improving the customer experience strategy.
-It helps outline what a business must do in order to make sure every customer has an excellent experience when interacting with a brand.
-When done right it is an effective way to align stakeholders so that there are no cracks that customers fall through when they are moving across different channels.
+It helps outline what a business must do in order to make sure every customer has an excellent experience when interacting with the brand.
+When properly executed, it is an effective way to align stakeholders so that there are no cracks for customers to fall through as they move across different channels.